Antony-Berlin/ImgToHTMLPage/README.md

 1. Clone the repository to your local machine or set up the web application on a server.

-2. Install Tesseract.js by running the following command:'npm install tesseract.js'
+2. Install Tesseract.js by running the following command: `npm install tesseract.js`

 3. Access the application using a web browser.